sesam-community/google-bigquery-sink/README.rst

 * pipe_id - the pipe to use as source for the bigquery schema
 * target_table - the name of the table to write to
+* batch_size - maximum number of rows to insert via the bigquery client per operation, default 1000.
+Reduce it if you experience limit related errors or hanging client connections.

 Note that if 'pipe_id' is present in the URL then 'target_table' must be as well.